sugnite/yolov5_ros/README.md

 # YOLOv5 ROS

+## Changes
+Minor modification to work with the [RGB-D Map Segmentation and Pose Estimation](https://github.com/sugnite/RGB-D-Map-Segmentation-and-Pose-Estimation).
+Add some new posible arguments in launch file :

+- Image conversion for publication without CV Bridge (ROS Melodic python3)
+- Grayscale image as input
+- Rotation of the image before detection (Bouding boxes published in the rotated frame coordinates)

 This is a ROS interface for using YOLOv5 for real time object detection on a ROS image topic.
 It supports inference on multiple deep learning frameworks used in the [official YOLOv5 repository](https://github.com/ultralytics/yolov5).

 ## Installation